 At the T.J.
 Smull College of Engineering, you’ll gain a solid foundation in the field, learning about material science, thermodynamics, fluid mechanics, the design process and more.
-You’ll have the option of specializing in an area that you’re passionate about – like renewable energy, robotics, biomedical devices or manufacturing.
+You’ll have the option of specializing in an area that you’re passionate about – like advanced energy, robotics, bioengineering or aerospace.

 Upon graduation, you’ll be ready for whatever the future holds, whether it’s designing the next-generation automobile, building a robotic system for a manufacturer, developing alternative energy solutions or starting your own company!

 Make the world better